AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Release Date {#release-date}

-The release date for [!UICONTROL Cloud Manager] release 2023.5.0 is 11 May 2023.
-The next release is planned for 8 June 2023.
+The release date for [!UICONTROL Cloud Manager] release 2023.6.0 is 8 June 2023.
+The next release is planned for 6 July 2023.

 ## What's New {#what-is-new}

-* [Self-service content copy](/help/using/content-copy.md) is now available from a higher environment to a lower environment via the Cloud Manager UI.
-Please contact your Customer Success Engineer for details.
+* When resuming a [production pipeline,](/help/using/production-pipelines.md) a confirmation dialog is now displayed at the approve step.